 - NAICS codes – Your North American Industry Classification System (NAICS) code provides information to USCIS about the types of industries that are participating in EB-5 investment projects.
 It is a 2–6 digit number, with each digit providing more specific detail on the type of industry your regional center occupies.
 Investors should provide at least four digits to satisfy their NAICS classification.

-At the Law Offices of Vaughan de Kirby, we can help take the stress and frustration out of your regular filing duties, allowing you the freedom to run your business.
+At the Jatoi & de Kirby, APC, we can help take the stress and frustration out of your regular filing duties, allowing you the freedom to run your business.
 Call us today at 415-221-2345 or click the link on this page for a FREE copy of our guide, Investor's Path to a Green Card: How Investing in America Can Put You and Your Family on the Path to Greater Wealth and U.S. Permanent Residency.